 5.1.
 In the case of custom-made goods, the Buyer is not entitled to withdraw from the Purchase contract, as these goods are made according to the Buyer’s instructions.

 5.2.
-If the Buyer fails to pay the purchase price within five (5) days after the purchase price is due, the Seller shall be deemed to have withdrawn from the Purchase Contract and the Purchase contract is deemed to be canceled from the beginning unless from the Seller’s actions can be inferred that the Purchase contract is still binding.
+If the Buyer fails to pay the purchase price within five (5) days after the purchase price is due, the Seller shall be deemed to have withdrawn from the Purchase Contract and the Purchase contract is deemed to be cancelled from the beginning unless from the Seller’s actions can be inferred that the Purchase contract is still binding.

 5.3.
 Any costs incurred by the Seller in connection with the withdrawal from the Purchase contract, as well as any damage caused to the Seller, shall be unilaterally deducted against the Buyer’s claim for refund of the purchase price.